nialldevlin/behavioral-cloning/README.md

 # Driving
 The default driving script is used, with a one minor change.
 It uses the same openCV function as the preprocessing script to resize the images to the appropriate size for the model.

+# Overview
+The most challenging part of this project was the steep turns.
+The car would turn, but not enough and drive straight into the lake.
+It also weaves back and forth slightly across the road, but that could be due to the vodka that accidentaly got fed into the model along with the dataset.
+I fixed this by increasing the correction factor for the left and right images.
+I did not use a generator for this project as my dataset fit into ram, however I would have implemented one had the need arose.